Building an Agent with Cohere

 Tool plan:

-I will search the user's emails for lunch invites and then create a calendar event for each day they are invited to lunch.
+I will first search the user's emails for lunch invites.
+Then, I will create a one-hour event on the user's calendar at 12PM for each day that the user has a lunch invite.

 Tool calls: